fdobad/doctest/docs/README.md

 - Directories or folders with spaces won't work
 - Don't close the current project with the dialogs opened
 - Don't try opening the results directory while the simulation is running, specially -after the simulation- while postprocessing statistics
+- Windows version fails around 3564288 cells, a rule of thumb for a cup-of-coffee length run is less than 1000x1000 raster with 100 simulations.